jaayzee/cse15l-lab-reports/lab5.md

 :
 ```

 * -type f is a commandline option that changes the listing of every file and directory in `technical/` to just files in `technical/`.
 This is useful in the event that I am searching for a specific nested file within folders.
-I used ` | less` as the total output of the number of files is humongous, and I didn't want to overtake my whole page, so this small snippet is only a TASTE.
+I passed the output into `less`, as the total output of the number of files is humongous, and I didn't want to overtake my whole page, so this small snippet is only a TASTE.

 # `find -user`